wandersonwhcr/k8s-examples/fluent-bit/README.md

 ```

 An example application that generates a JSON with a random hash on standard
 output can be installed.
-Results can be retrieved checking fluent bit stdout.
+Results can be check on Fluent Bit stdout.

 ```
 kubectl apply \